OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

    slightly different, i.e., replace "Express" with "Professional" or "Standard."

 ::

    python go-openmdao-dev.py

-Running ``go-openmdao-dev.py`` populates your virtual Python environment with all of the packages that OpenMDAO depends upon and installs the openmdao namespace packages in your virtual Python environment as "develop" eggs so that you can make changes to the source code and immediately see the results without having to rebuild any distributions.
+Running ``go-openmdao-dev.py`` creates a ``devenv`` directory at the top of your repository and populates it with all of the packages that OpenMDAO depends upon.
+It also installs the openmdao namespace packages in your virtual Python environment as "develop" eggs so that you can make changes to the source code and immediately see the results without having to rebuild any distributions.

 .. _Activating-the-Virtual-Environment:

 Activating the Virtual Environment